HEDIS® Tip Sheet

 • Prepare charts prior to appointments each day verifying last BP reading.

-• Document BP at each visit.
+• Document systolic and diastolic BP reading at each visit.

 • Educate patients on the importance of BP control.